Abandonment proceedings in social tenancies

 Subject: Stop abandonment proceedings at <your address>

-I received an abandonment notice to my address on <date>.
+I received an abandonment notice to <your address> on <date>.

-I explained that I am away temporarily because I am <example: in hospital / away for work / away providing care / getting care I need / in prison>.
-I intend to return to the property as it is my main and principal home.
+I am away temporarily because I am <example: in hospital / away for work / away providing care / getting care I need / in prison>.
+I intend to return to my home.

 Kind regards,